trancongbao/trancongbao.github.io/Software_Decomposition/1_What_Is_Software_Decomposition.md

 # What is software decomposition

-> Decomposition in computer science, also known as factoring, is breaking a complex problem or system into parts that are easier to conceive, understand, program, and maintain.
-(Wikipedia)

 > Structured analysis breaks down a software system from the system context level to system functions and data entities as described by Tom DeMarco.
 (Wikipedia)